TheOdinProject/curriculum/foundations/installations/installations.md

 On Windows there are three primary ways to open WSL2.

-- If you set Windows Terminal to open a Ubuntu terminal by default you can start a new WSL2 session by simply opening the terminal app.
+- If you set Windows Terminal to open a Ubuntu terminal by default you can start a new WSL2 session by opening the terminal app.
 - Otherwise you can open Windows Terminal, click the dropdown next to the new tab button (at the top of the windows), and select Ubuntu.
-- If you search for Ubuntu in the application search bar you should see a application titled Ubuntu; simply open it to start a new terminal session.
+- If you search for Ubuntu in the application search bar you should see a application titled Ubuntu; open it to start a new terminal session.

 <div class="lesson-note lesson-note--tip">
-You might notice than when you open WSL2 via Windows Terminal you'll see a window with a different color scheme and a different icon then when opening by searching for Ubuntu in your applications.
+You might notice when you open WSL2 via Windows Terminal, you'll see a window with a different color scheme and a different icon compared to opening a terminal through Ubuntu in your applications.
 This is because Windows Terminal comes with a default color scheme for Ubuntu meant to emulate how a real Ubuntu terminal looks.
-This difference is purely cosmetic, and there is no practical difference between the two/
+This difference is purely cosmetic, and there is no practical difference between the two.
 </div>

 <div class="lesson-note lesson-note--warning">
-When opening WSL2 ensure that you do not see /mnt/c at the start of the line. /mnt/c is where your Windows installation lives when working within WSL2, and messing around there can have unintended consequences
+When opening your WSL2 terminal ensure that you do not see /mnt/c at the start of the line. /mnt/c is where your Windows installation lives when working within WSL2, and messing around there can have unintended consequences
 </div>
 </details>